 For your Education section make sure to include your schools, degrees earned, and years of attendance.
 That’s a given.
 But don’t forget to add in club leadership roles or honors as appropriate.

 A winning resumes is all about business right?
 Buttoned up, all professional, straight laced.

 You aren’t a one dimensional person; you have interests and passions outside of the office and while maybe that stuff doesn’t line up with a job requirement, it makes you who you are.
 That’s where a Personal section comes in.

 Be the candidate with great skills who also is interested in photography, learning foreign languages, historical fiction, or soccer – this makes you could stand out a bit more.
 The interviewer on the other side of your resume isn’t one dimensional either and you could have something in common.
 Or your creative streak, travel experience, or sense of humor could make you an even better candidate for the job!

-Get your free resume checklist to walk you through the steps to take your resume from “meh” to “let’s bring her in!”
+Or grab your free resume checklist to walk you through the steps to take your resume from “meh” to “let’s bring her in!”

-Or if you want to get some 1:1 coaching and edits on your resume, shoot me an email!
+Looking for some 1:1 coaching and edits on your resume, shoot me an email!

 Now that you’re resume is looking FANTASTIC, time to start getting it out there.
 But only to jobs you really want.
 Remember that part!

 With an overabundance of excitement about resume writing,